 Hydrology and Geology

 The Pinnacle is part of a ridge including Mt.
 Painter, that runs west from Black Mountain.
 This ridge forms the southern boundary of the Belconnen suburban area, and is also the water divide that separates the Ginninderra Creek catchment from that of the Molonglo River.
 The bulk of the Reserve faces south and drains into the Molonglo River, the largest creek being Deep Creek, which flows from the dam (see hydrology map).
 There is an elevation change of 90 m, from 708 m at The Pinnacle to 600 m at the southern corner of the Pinnacle Extension (now referred to as the Kama Link).

 The rocks underlying the Reserve belong to the Hawkins Volcanic Suite, and specifically the Walker Volcanics, deposited in the mid-Silurian geological period (about 425 million years ago).
 As the name implies, these are largely of volcanic origin and the main rock type mapped to the area is dacitic ignimbrite, a blue-grey rock that oxidises when exposed to the air to produce the reddy brown colour that we see when walking through the Reserve.
 The volcanic eruptions occurred in a shallow marine and terrestrial environment.
 Between eruptions lenses of sedimentary rocks (limestone and shale) were incorporated into the geological sequence.
 An outcrop of one of these limestone deposits occurs in the southern part of the Reserve.
-It is possibly part of the same deposit that is found further down the hill along the Molonglo River, and which is rich in marine fossils, it does not seem to contain fossils visible to the naked eye.
+Unlike the deposit that is found further down the hill along the Molonglo River which is rich in marine fossils, it does not seem to contain fossils visible to the naked eye.

 Over much of the reserve, the surface is rocky and the soils are shallow.
 On the slopes and in the depressions, however, deeper soil formation has occurred.
 Most of the area is covered by soils assessed to have a moderate to very high erosion hazard, with patches, mainly in low lying areas, having extreme erosion hazard.